sslab-gatech/portal/vfio.md

 Note that mmap is called to the vdev->fd.
 Let's see how the pci-device driver allows this mapping.
 Also the mmap address will be stored in the region as a host_addr field.
-This address will be passed to the kvm to generate memslot later.
+This address will be passed to the kvm to generate memslot later together with the GPA of the BAR.

-### mmap support for mapping bar resources from user
+### VFIO mmap to establish GPA -> HVA mapping for BAR
 To map the bar region from the user space, it should interface with the kernel.
 Through the mmap call, it can ask the kernel driver to map the region for user space.